-HUD'S FY 18 POLICY AND PROGRAM PRIORITIES
+HUD'S FY19 POLICY AND PROGRAM PRIORITIES

-- (1) Ending homelessness for all persons. - (2) Create a Systemic Response to Homelessness-measure system performance; create effective coordinated entry system; promote participant choice; plan as a system; make the delivery of homeless assistance more open, inclusive and transparent. - (3) Strategically allocating and using resources-review project quality, performance and cost effectiveness; maximize mainstream resources.
-Maximize mainstream and community resources when serving persons who are homeless. - (4) Use a Housing First approach.
+- (1) Ending homelessness for all persons use local data to determine the characteristics of those with the highest needs and long experiences of unsheltered homelessness to develop housing and supportive services tailored to their needs. - (2) Create a systemic response to homelessness-measure system performance; create effective coordinated entry system; promote participant choice; plan as a system; make the delivery of homeless assistance more open, inclusive and transparent. - (3) Strategically allocating and using resources-review project quality, performance and cost effectiveness; maximize mainstream and community resources when serving persons who are homeless; develop partnerships to help those who exit to permanent supportive housing.